FOOT AND HAND REFLEXOLOGY FOR HEALING

 Reflexology is now a central part of all nutritional balancing programs.
 Dr. Eck did not include it in the original nutritional balancing programs, although he was well aware of the benefits of foot and hand reflexology.

 Reflexology is sometimes referred to as acupressure or zone therapy.
 Zone therapy is an accurate term for it.
 Acupressure is not as correct, as this term refers to stimulating various acupuncture meridians using pressure over the acupuncture points.
 However, one does not need to know acupuncture to do foot reflexology effectively and, in fact, it is not about the acupuncture meridians.
 It is about another system of channels that carry subtle energy in our bodies.
 For this reason, the correct term for this therapy is actually channel therapy.
+For more, please read Channel Therapies on this site.

 The reflex channels.
 A system of tiny tubes or energy channels run vertically down the front of the body and up the back of the body along the entire length of the body.
 They form what are called the reflex channels that connect to all the organs, glands and tissues of the human and animal body.
-They turn around at the feet and the hands.
+Some turn around at the feet and the hands.
 This is why rubbing in these locations is especially helpful.
 When one does this, it stimulates the entire channel to empty or open, and this action moves the energy along the channel.

 Interestingly, each part of your foot and hand – top, bottom and sides - corresponds or connects to a particular organ, gland or area of the body.
 For example, the large toe, and all of the toes to some degree, correspond or reflex to the head.
 The arch of the foot reflexes or corresponds to the spine.
 The middle of the foot corresponds to the trunk and internal organs.